PhD BVetMed MRCVS

 Stephanie's research focuses on identifying the mechanisms underpinning the development of chronic inflammatory fibrosis in soft tissue joint disease.
 The over-arching goal of her research is to discover novel therapeutic strategies to promote resolution of inflammation and fibrosis in chronically inflamed soft tissues, with a particular focus on tendinopathy and frozen shoulder.
 Her key collaborators in the Department are Professor Andrew Carr and Professor Christopher Buckley.
 View about media associated with Stephanie's work under 'Featured Research'.

-Stephanie is also the Chair of Directors for the Taught MSc in Musculoskeletal Sciences at the University of Oxford.
+Stephanie is also Director of Graduate Studies for the Taught MSc in Musculoskeletal Sciences at the University of Oxford.
 This part time 2-year course integrating orthopaedics and rheumatology delivers an internationally renowned programme.
-For more information on this course see the Taught MSc in Musculoskeletal Sciences or contact the Course Administrator firstname.lastname@example.org
+For more information on this course see the Taught MSc in Musculoskeletal Sciences or contact the Course Administrator.
+Stephanie obtained PGCert TLHE qualification in 2020 and is recognised as a Fellow of the Higher Education Academy.

 DAKIN GROUP: SOFT TISSUE JOINT DISEASE